learn-co-curriculum/reconnecting-xcode-and-learn/README.md

 ![first](http://i.imgur.com/kZnlEaM.png)
 -

-* You should be presented with a screen that looks something like this.
+* You should be presented with a screen that looks something like this. *Make sure the "Shared" box is checked for the scheme with your project's name.*

 ![second](http://i.imgur.com/p5HvRmx.png)
 -